nejyeah/DeepPicker-python/README.md

 After finished, the trained model will be saved in file **'../trained_model/model_demo_type2_molecule_A_B'**.
 The model was trained by two kinds of molecules, each contributes 5,000 positive training samples.

 ### 3.3 Train Type 3
-Before we do the iterative training, we need the pick the particles based on pre-trained model.
-Suppose we have done the picking step in Section 4.
+Before we do the iterative training, we need to pick the particles based on pre-trained model.
+Suppose we have finished the picking step in Section 4.
 Then we can train a new model based on the picked results.
-Options for training model based on pre-picked results:
+Options for training model based on pre-picked results are:

     --train_type, 3, specify the training type
     --train_inputDir, string, specify the input directory of the micrograph files